 Center Point is a medium-sized city located in the state of Alabama.
 With a population of 15,603 people and five associated neighborhoods, Center Point is the 40th largest community in Alabama.

-The percentage of adults in Center Point who are college-educated is close to the national average for all communities of 21.84%: 17.02% of the adults in Center Point have a bachelor's degree or advanced degree.
+In terms of college education, Center Point is nearly on par with the US average for all cities of 21.84%: 17.02% of adults 25 and older in Center Point have a bachelor's degree or advanced degree.

 The per capita income in Center Point in 2022 was $29,806, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $119,224 for a family of four.
 However, Center Point contains both very wealthy and poor people as well.